Alexander (1799 ship): Career

-Captain John Ainsworth acquired a letter of marque on 6 August 1801.
+2nd voyage transporting enslaved people (1801–1802): Captain John Ainsworth acquired a letter of marque on 6 August 1801, and sailed from Liverpool on 5 September 1801.
+In 1801, 147 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

-2nd slave voyage (1801–1802): Captain Ainsworth sailed from Liverpool on 5 September 1801.
-Alexander acquired her slaves at Bonny and arrived at Grenada on 3 April 1802 with 322 slaves.
+Alexander acquired captives at Bonny and arrived at Grenada on 3 April 1802, with 322 captives.
 She may also have delivered some at Suriname.
 She sailed from Grenada or Suriname via Antigua, and arrived back at Liverpool on 15 June.
-She had sailed from Liverpool with 48 crew members and she suffered four crew deaths on her voyage.
+She had sailed from Liverpool with 48 crew members and had suffered four crew deaths on her voyage.

-3rd slave voyage (1802–1803): Captain Ainsworth sailed from Liverpool on 18 September 1802.
-Alexander acquired her slaves on the Windward Coast, in the area between Rio Nuñez and the Assini River.
+3rd voyage transporting enslaved people (1802–1803): Captain Ainsworth sailed from Liverpool on 18 September 1802.
+In 1802, 155 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

+Alexander acquired captives on the Windward Coast, in the area between Rio Nuñez and the Assini River.
 She arrived at Demerara on 1 March 1803.
 She returned to Liverpool on 31 May.
 She had left Liverpool with 37 crew members and she suffered four crew deaths on the voyage.

-Captain Henry Ward acquired a letter of marque on 14 February 1804.
+4th voyage transporting enslaved people (1804–1805): Captain Henry Ward acquired a letter of marque on 14 February 1804, and sailed from Liverpool on 7 April 1804.
+In 1804, 147 vessels sailed from English ports, bound for the trade in enslaved people; 126 of these vessels sailed from Liverpool.

-4th slave voyage (1804–1805): Captain Ward sailed from Liverpool on 7 April 1804.
-Alexander started acquiring her slaves on the Gold Coast on 27 May.
-She arrived at Demerara on 23 November with 338 slaves.
-She left Demerara on 26 January 1805 and arrived back at Liverpool on 13 April.
-She had left with 52 crew members, and eight died on the voyage.
+Alexander started acquiring captives on the Gold Coast on 27 May.
+She arrived at Demerara on 23 November with 338 captives.
+She left Demerara on 26 January 1805, and arrived back at Liverpool on 13 April.
+She had left with 52 crew members, and eight had died on the voyage.

-5th slave voyage (1805–1806): Captain Ward sailed from Liverpool on 12 August 1805.
-Alexander acquired her slaves on the Gold Coast and left Africa on 8 February 1806.
-She arrived Kingston on 22 March 1806 with 336 slaves.
-She left Kingston on 2 May and arrived at Liverpool on 11 June.
-She had left Liverpool with 52 crew embers and suffered eight crew deaths on the voyage.
+5th voyage transporting enslaved people (1805–1806): Captain Ward sailed from Liverpool on 12 August 1805.
+Alexander acquired captives on the Gold Coast and left Africa on 8 February 1806.
+She arrived Kingston on 22 March 1806, with 336 captives.
+She left Kingston on 2 May, and arrived at Liverpool on 11 June.
+She had left Liverpool with 52 crew embers and had suffered eight crew deaths on the voyage.

-6th slave voyage (1807–1808): Captain Ward sailed from Liverpool in February 1807.
+6th voyage transporting enslaved people (1807–1808): Captain Ward sailed from Liverpool in February 1807.
 As she left, on 12 February another vessel ran afoul of her in the Mersey, causing some damage, carrying away all of her upper work on the starboard side of her quarterdeck.

-Alexander acquired her slaves on the Gold Coast and arrived at Kingston on 30 November.
-On 25 November a French privateer captured Lucy, an American vessel sailing from Curacoa to Philadelphia.
+Alexander acquired captives on the Gold Coast and arrived at Kingston on 30 November.
+On 25 November, a French privateer captured Lucy, an American vessel sailing from Curacoa to Philadelphia.
 Alexander recaptured Lucy, which then arrived in Jamaica.
-Alexander departed Kingston on 11 April 1808 and arrived back at Liverpool on 29 May.
+Alexander departed Kingston on 11 April 1808, and arrived back at Liverpool on 29 May.
 She had left Liverpool with 50 crew members and she suffered eight crew deaths on the voyage.